arnavdantuluri/FBLA-SLC/README.md

 Cons: The google maps api costs money but google does provide $200 worth of free credit.
 Because sqlite is so lightweight it often shuts down connections due to an overload of requests for the database.
 In a commercial application the sqlite database would be replaced with a mySql database or another more professional database system

-Plans for improvement: Plan on implementing a recommendation system which will utilize the database of users and also implement a link to a website which contains a forum for users to ask questions and to interact with other users (will be built using django)
+Plans for improvement: Plan on implementing a recommendation system which will utilize the database of users and also implement a link to a website which contains a forum for users to ask questions and to interact with other users (will be built using django).
+I also plan on making the output menu more interactive.

 Requirements: